cleverlight/lightenna/_includes/presentations/2018-04-08-cost-of-collaboration.md

 </ul>
 </div>

-Note: Engineering is first because it's the most obvious as-code example.
+{% if include.pres %}Note: {% endif %}Engineering is first because it's the most obvious as-code example.
 Everything we build should be reliably and repeatably built from code.

 This tutorial series will look at specific technologies in each of these areas.